Wantirna South

 Wantirna South's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Wantirna South's health metrics are close to national benchmarks with a standard level of common health conditions seen across both young and old age cohorts.
+Wantirna South's health metrics closely align with national benchmarks, showing standard levels of common health conditions across both young and old age groups.

 Frequently Asked Questions - Health